mythril-hypervisor/mythril/README.md

 ## Running the Hypervisor

-After building the multiboot2 application as described above, the image can be executed
+After building the multiboot2 application as described above, a linux kernel and initramfs must be added to the `scripts/` directory.
+The kernel must be named `vmlinuz` and the initramfs must be named `initramfs`. _Note that currently, copying these images in to the guest is very slow, so avoid using a large initramfs_.
+Once in place, the hypervisor can be executed with:
-with:

 ```
 make qemu